sora-xor/sora-docs/src/running-a-node.md

 A: _You can exchange tokens for XOR on [*Polkaswap*](https://polkaswap.io), or transfer tokens from ETH to the SORA Mainnet using the [bridge function in Polkaswap](https://polkaswap.io/#/bridge) and then exchange for XOR._

+Q: **What is the minimum stake of XOR needed to run a node?**

+A: _While no minimum amount is needed to run the node, the amount of stake required (between self-staking and nominations) to be in the active validator set will vary.
+You can look at the current [amount staked on SORA nodes here](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.mof.sora.org#/legacy-staking)_

 Q: **Where can I see my node in telemetry?**

 A: _You can see it [*here*](https://telemetry.polkadot.io/#map/SORA)_